How to Install Aspose.PDF for Rust via C++

 Note: To use a specific release version, you can specify a tag:

-1. Build your project (cargo build).
-On the first build, the appropriate dynamic library for your platform will be automatically unpacked from the .bz2 archive in the lib folder.
-This may cause a short delay.
+2. Build your project (cargo build).
+On the first build, the appropriate dynamic library for your platform will be automatically extracted from the .bz2 archive in the lib folder and linked to your project.

 Notes